Transformations

 escapeCharacters: bool

 The body, passthrough, and mergeExtractorsToBody attributes define three different ways of handling the body of the request/response.
-Please note that only one of them may be set, otherwise Gloo Edge will reject the transformationTemplate.
+Please note that only one of them may be set, otherwise Gloo Gateway will reject the transformationTemplate.

 Let’s go ahead and describe each one of these attributes in detail.